Mon Sep 09 2024

 Your knowledge and skills will be tested in a variety of ways, including:

-Once you've completed two years, the range of degrees you could study include Medicine, Veterinary Science or Dentistry degrees plus Marine Biology, Biotechnology, Pathology, Toxicology, and Pharmacology.
+Once you've completed two years, the range of degrees you could study include:

 The top universities and employers are looking for a science at A Level as an indication of analytical skills; so other Biology students choose degree subjects such as Economics and Business Studies.

-Most people aged 19 years and over can qualify for free or reduced course fees.
-This depends on your individual circumstances.
+Most people aged 19 years and over can qualify for free course fees and there are grants and bursaries you can apply for to help cover the costs of coming to college, depending on your circumstances.

 have expert teams in place to look after every single one of our